MarcSerraPeralta/homelab/JOURNAL.md

 I choose `eno1` (which is the local network) because I can then configure Tailscale to use my server as DNS.
 - For the upstream DNS provider, I chose `Cloudflare` because it does not store as much log info as Google.
 - I included StevenBlack's unified hosts list.
-- Regarding query logging, I have enabled it to check that everything works fine at the beginning, but I will most likely disable it afterwards. have also selected `Show everything` as privacy mode for FTL to check that everything works, but then I will turn it down to `Hide domains and clients` or `Anonymous mode`.
+- Regarding query logging, I have enabled it to check that everything works fine at the beginning, but I will most likely disable it afterwards.
+- I have also selected `Show everything` as privacy mode for FTL to check that everything works, but then I will turn it down to `Hide domains and clients` or `Anonymous mode`.

 To check that the installation has been successful, I check that pi-hole is active:
 ```